colah/ByronTrialNotes/day7.md

   * Yes.
 * Asked to go in there and talk?
   * Yes.
-* Don't say you can't do that because of your confidentail relationship?
+* Don't say you can't do that because of your confidential relationship?
   * I didn't have that conversation.
 * You didn't tell Mr. Sonne that your role has changed.
   * Yes.